People leave churches for all kinds of reasons: job relocation, moving across town, death, and sometimes church members simply change churches.

 Most churches have jumped on the internet bandwagon and have an online presence in the form of a church website.

-If your church doesn’t have a website, there are affordable solutions for the DIY website that looks professional and functions well – when you don’t have the budget to hire someone to create a website for you.
+If your church doesn’t have a website, there are affordable solutions for a DIY website that looks professional and functions well – when you don’t have the budget to hire someone to create a website for you.

 While having a professional and updated website is a critical first step, there are other tools you should be using to expose your church to online search engine traffic.